Page medically reviewed by Alison Hardy (Dip. in counselling, PG CBT), Senior Lead Cognitive Behavioural Therapist at Priory Hospital Chelmsford

-Common symptoms of anxiety include heart rate increases, muscles tension and an increase in your rate of breathing.
+Common symptoms of anxiety include heart rate increases, muscle tension and an increase in your rate of breathing.

 Give these five exercises a go as part of your strategy for coping with anxiety.